Arash-Barabadi/ROS2/README.md

 #### log : which contains log of the build process.
 #### build :
 #### install :
-### if you go to this install folder, here we have a setup.bash script. we also have local_setup.bash script.
+### In the installation folder, you will find a 'setup.bash' script as well as a 'local_setup.bash' script.
-### So I want to use whatever I've created in this workspace, I have to source local_setup.bash script.
+### So if I want to use whatever I've created in this workspace, I have to source local_setup.bash script.